 What Will Get You “Cancelled” in Divorce?
 Don’t Do These 3 Divorce No-Nos.

-Maintaining a civil relationship with your spouse during the divorce process can be a real challenge, but it is worth it in the end.
+Maintaining a civil relationship with your spouse during divorce can be a real challenge, but it is worth it.
 Being civil, if not amicable, during divorce often translates into:

 - A faster and smoother transition to your post-divorce life